generiekzaakafhandelcomponent/Basisprocessen/blueprints/informeren-aanvrager/README.md

 - Add the files from the blueprint into the project root
 - If you already have an AutoConfiguration file, merge the code into your existing file.

-## Starting up
-- Run the following command from a terminal in the project root: ```./gradlew bootrun```
-- After the Valtimo backend application has finished starting up, the service is available at http://localhost:8080
-  - The application uptime can be verified by calling [this API endpoint](http://localhost:8080/api/ping)

-## Supporting containers
+## Troubleshooting
-The Valtimo backend application requires a Keycloak instance and a database server.
-When running the application locally, running Keycloak and the database locally as well is recommended.
-In the [valtimo-docker-compose repository](https://github.com/valtimo-platform/valtimo-docker-compose), Docker compose files are available to support the Valtimo application.
-This repository includes a guide on which Compose file to use.
+If your cases tab is empty please do the following:
+- In your environment menu go to ``Admin > Cases > Aanvraag`` and check if the process is connected to the document.
+  - If not then click the `Connect process` button and select the `Example Main Process`.
+- Link the forms to the process by:
+  - going to the `Process links` tab and selecting the main process
+  - click the start event and select the `example-form.start` as form definition.
+  - now add the `example-controle-form` to the respective user task via the same method

 This blueprint was tested on Valtimo `10.5.0.RELEASE`.